All Episodes

 And the media was so gleeful about it.

-You can say, Oh, thank heavens.
+You can say, oh, thank heavens.

 Although I don't know if they would thank heaven or not, but thank heavens.

-Um there's a chance that we can do something here that will help steer Hillary towards victory.
+There's a chance that we can do something here that will help steer Hillary towards victory.

 Bernie knows where the party's at.

-Um both political party and perhaps the party party, because I've heard Bernie rallies are quite fun from friends of mine who are Bernie supporters.
+Both political party and perhaps the party party, because I've heard Bernie rallies are quite fun from friends of mine who are Bernie supporters.

 But they always knew that it was going to be Clinton.

-Finally they can put aside the media can put aside the pretense that Bernie Sanders was ever really going to be the Democrat nominee.
+Finally, they can put aside, the media can put aside the pretense that Bernie Sanders was ever really going to be the Democrat nominee.

 But there's a little problem.

-There's a little little wrinkle in this.
+There's a little wrinkle in this.

-Because until the superdelegates, and you know, the Democrat side actually is something where the establishment is very much in the driver's seat, right?
+And that is that technically speaking, Bernie can continue this fight all the way to Philadelphia to the convention, because until the superdelegates, and, you know, the Democrat side actually is something where the establishment is very much in the driver's seat, right?

-We heard a lot of talk about this on the Republican side in the primary about what was fair and unfair and where was the voice of the Republican Party being heard or not.
+We heard a lot of talk about this on the Republican side in the primary about what was fair and unfair and was the voice of the Republican Party being heard or not.

 Democrats are like, we're not messing around with any of that stuff.

-We got superdelegates, this is how it's going to be.
+This is how it's going to be.

-We got a lot of superdelegates, by the way, and they are they are a determining factor in this.
+We got a lot of superdelegates, by the way.

 And at this point, they're really the determining factor.